JanssenProject/jans/docs/README.md

 ![smtp update configuration](img/cl-update-smtp.png)

-You can update each of its property.
+You can update each of its properties.
 To perform this operation, run the following command:

 ```commandline
 /opt/jans/jans-cli/config-cli.py --operation-id post-config-smtp --data /tmp/smtp.json